United Church of Christ in the Philippines

-The United Church is a mainline Protestant group in the Philippines with around 1,500,000 members and 1,593 pastors in 2,564 congregations as of 2008.
-Its main office is located at 877 EDSA, West Triangle, Quezon City.
-Metro Manila.
+In 2021, the UCCP reported to the World Council of Churches that it had 1,500,000 adherents, with 1,593 pastors in 2,564 congregations as of 2008.
+As per the 2020 census, there are 470,792 members in the Philippines alone.
+Its headquarters is located at 877 EDSA, West Triangle, Quezon City, Metro Manila.

 History

 The Evangelical Church

-Presbyterian missionaries in the Philippines in April 1901 invited missionaries of other evangelical churches to a conference to discuss the possibility of working together in the proclamation of the gospel of faith alone as the only way of salvation for Filipino Catholics, Muslims and pagans.
+In April 1901, Presbyterians in the Philippines invited missionaries of other evangelical churches to a conference to discuss the possibility of working together in the proclamation of the gospel of faith alone as the only way of salvation for Filipino Catholics, Muslims and pagans.
 Representatives included those from the Methodist Episcopal Church, the United Brethren in Christ (UBC), the Northern Baptist Church, the Christian and Missionary Alliance, the Free Methodist Church, the British and Foreign Bible Society, the American Bible Society, and the Presbyterian Church.

 The Evangelical Union was then formed on April 26, 1901.
-The evangelical churches agreed to call themselves “The Evangelical Church” (with the original denomination name in parenthesis below it).
-From 1898 to 1905 these are the mission churches joining in the agreement:
+The evangelical churches agreed to call themselves “The Evangelical Church” (with the original denomination name in parentheses below it).
+From 1898 to 1905, these mission churches joined in the agreement: